Nonlawyer Options for Florida, Grandparent, Relative, Step-Parent and Adult Adoptions

 - Obtaining Florida Putative Father Registry Search Certificate(s);

-- Assistance with Conducting a Diligent Search for Absent Parties;
+- Assistance with Conducting a Diligent Search for Unlocated or Absent Parties;

 - Filing your Case with the Circuit Court;